blockspacer/chromium_base_conan/README.md

 * Make library cross-platform (add browser support etc.)
 * Extend `base` library from chromium with extra general-purpose functionality

+## Supported platforms

+Tested on Ubuntu 20.04.2 LTS.

+May work on other platforms with minor modifications.

 ## What is `base` library?

 Base, libchrome and mini_chromium are general utility libraries from chromium.